yamiefun/COCO-YOLO-Parser/README.md

 This repository can help you to download the specific categories in COCO dataset that you're interested in, and convert the annotations format from COCO to YOLOv4.

 ## Usage
 1. Download [COCO annotations](https://cocodataset.org/#download) and place it in this repository.
-For example, [2014 Train/Val annotations [241MB]](http://images.cocodataset.org/annotations/annotations_trainval2014.zip)
+For example, [2014 Train/Val annotations [241MB]](http://images.cocodataset.org/annotations/annotations_trainval2014.zip).
+Please note that you don't keed to download images, only annotations are needed.
 2. In function `get_image_and_annotation` in `utils.py`, you need to set the annotation file path correctly.
 3. In function `get_image_and_annotation` in `utils.py`, you need to set the object categories that you want to download from COCO dataset as `target`.
 Note that this code will download only the images which have all object categories in `target` in it at the same time.
 4. Images will be downloaded in `train` folder, labels will be generated in `label` folder.